 History of the Abyssinian

 Since their mysterious premiere at the Crystal Palace Cat Show in 1871, genetic testing has determined that Abyssinians likely developed somewhere along the Indian Ocean's coastal regions and parts of southeast Asia.
-A taxidermied cat with the same ruddy color and ticked markings as an Abyssinian that was on display at the Leiden Zoological Museum in the Netherlands supports this theory: It's believed the taxidermied cat originated in India.
+A taxidermied cat with the Aby's ruddy color and ticked markings at the Leiden Zoological Museum in the Netherlands supports this theory; the stuffed cat is thought to have hailed from India.

-Many believe Abyssinians were given their name because Zula, the cat displayed at the 1871 Crystal Palace Cat Show, was allegedly imported from Abyssinia, present-day Ethiopia.
-Variations in the coat color and markings can be chalked up to Abys breeding with other domesticated cats.
+Many believe Abyssinians were given their name because Zula, the cat displayed at the 1871 Crystal Palace Cat Show, was allegedly imported from Abyssinia (present-day Ethiopia).
+Variations in the coat color and markings are likely the result of Abys breeding with other domesticated cats.

-Like all cats, it's important to develop a regular oral health routine with your Abyssinian.
+Like all cats, it's important to develop a regular oral health routine.
 Daily brushing is ideal, but even brushing once per week can help protect your cat from periodontal disease.

-Abyssinians have pointed ears, so be sure to check the ears weekly for dirt and debris, or signs of infection.
+Check your Aby's ears weekly for dirt and debris, or signs of infection.
 You can clean dirt or waxy build-up with a soft, cotton cloth.
 Avoid cotton swabs, as they can damage the delicate inner-ear structures.
-If your cat's ear (or ears) are red, inflamed, or smell funny, contact your veterinarian.
-These may be signs of an ear infection.

-As previously mentioned, Abyssinians are extremely active, playful cats.
-Stock your house with cat toys and expect to dedicate a few minutes each day to playing interactive games or activities with your cat.
-It's also a good idea to invest in a cat tree or wall-mounted shelves, so your cat has high places to perch.
+Abyssinians are active, playful cats that appreciate cat toys and interactive playtime.
+It's also a good idea to invest in a cat tree or wall-mounted shelves, so your cat has high places to climb and perch.

 Common Health Problems

-- Periodontal disease, an infection of the tissues that hold the teeth in place.
-Regular oral hygiene can help prevent the development of periodontal disease.
+- Periodontal disease: an infection of the tissues that hold the teeth in place

 If you're concerned about your cat's health, talk to your veterinarian about the steps you can take to ensure she lives a long, happy, healthy life.